jastilakshith/safety_incident_dashboard/README.md

 The app is designed to be flexible, so it can easily accommodate dynamic changes to the incident data (loaded from listdata.js).

 ## Challenges Faced
-1. Smooth Transition Effect:
+1. Smooth Transition Effect
 Implementing the smooth transition effect for expanding and collapsing list items posed a challenge due to the need to use CSS max-height, which doesn't work well with auto.
 A fixed max-height was used for smooth animation.

-2. Responsive Adjustments:
+2. Responsive Adjustments
 Adjusting the responsiveness for mobile screens took some time due to the need to balance readability with compactness on smaller devices.

-3. Struggles with advanced CSS:
+3. Struggles with advanced CSS
 Faced some issues during the debugging of some advanced CSS code